g-adopt/g-adopt.github.io/docs/install.md

 Within the browser window that pops up, you can browse to the `g-adopt/demos` directory and open any Python script with the `.py` extension as a notebook.

+The tutorials can also be run in the JupyterLab environment on the ARE after following the above instructions.

 ## Visualisation software